Going the Distance

 Global Health Brigades (GHB) at Jefferson was born out of a series of relationships.

-Stephanie Kahn, the group’s founding vice president, had spent two years between undergrad and medical school working as an educational coordinator and research assistant with Jefferson Pediatrics/Nemours duPont Philadelphia.
+Stephanie Kahn, the group’s founding vice president, had spent two years between undergrad and medical school working as an educational coordinator and research assistant with Nemours duPont Pediatrics at Thomas Jefferson University Hospital.

-“Your big time to do research or to do something that’s not medical school is between your first and second year,” says Kahn.
+“Your big time to do research or to do something that’s not medical school is between your first and second year,” Kahn says.
 “You get about 10 to 11 weeks, but there aren’t a lot of abroad programs that offer a short-term option.
 GHB is a great opportunity for students who still want to travel but also want to do research.”

 Bollinger and Kahn cast their net wide in an effort to attract an interprofessional group of medical, OT/PT, and pharmacy students, as well as a cohort from the Philadelphia College of Osteopathic Medicine.
 On the alumni side, Kahn’s mother, Michele Christie, MD ’84, and Frank Konzelman, PharmD ’13, also accompanied the group as clinical supervisors.